thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 	* makeLower - take a sentence and the index of the word in the sentence to make lowercase, it then make the correct word lowercase
   	* capitalize - take a sentence and the index of the word in the sentence to capitalize, it then capitalize the correct word.

-## modules

-parameters from the command line

 ## Intro to JQuery

+Having a good handle on JQuery is required going forward

-* Do Codecademy if you are not confortable with JQuery
+* Do Codecademy if you are not comfortable with JQuery
-* Do Red & Green using JQuery
+* Convert Red & Green to use JQuery - do this in a jquery subfolder in the RedAndGreen project.
 * Animate the red & green transissions
 * Feedback ?
 How is it different from what you did previously

 ## File handling

 * Reading
 * Writing
 * Sync vs Async